medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

   Authorize with a GitHub personal access token
 ```

-If you picked the first option, a page in your browser will open where you have to grant authorization to your Git provider.
+If you pick the first option, a page in your browser will open where you have to grant authorization to your Git provider.

-If you picked the second option, you’ll need to create a personal access token on GitHub.
+If you pick the second option, you’ll need to create a personal access token on GitHub.
 You can follow [this guide in GitHub’s documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn how to do it.

 ##### Last Step: Steps with Default Values